nancy6105/CacheCast/README.md

-# This ia an Whether App
+# This is an Whether App

 ## Click Here:- https://navsharma15.github.io/WeatherApp/